mrmrs/qstns/README.md

 ```

 * To contibute to the project, please submit a pull request to the original
-  project repo.
+  GitHub project repo.

 # What is it?

-Mostly a check-list of truths about typography with a focus on responsive web
+Mostly a check-list of truths about typography and accessibility with a focus on responsive web
-design and accessibility to ensure maximum readability.
+design to ensure maximum readability.

 ## Directory structure
 ```